shreyas-muralidhara/Mattarmost-Issue-Bot/REPORT.md

 ## Limitations and Future Work
 There is always a chance of improvement in everything.
 Here is the list of enhancement which we can do:
 * Currently IssueBot will work with only fixed third party softwares like GitHub, Mattermost because we have not exposed a generic interface to integrate any kind of software management tools.
 This will make the IssueBot more useable because different companies use different software management tools.
-* We can enhance the UseCae1 logic.
-Currently, IssueBot gives a priority list for all open issues.
-However we can just have top 5 priority open issues displayed.
+* Functionality of priority ordering of issues can be enhanced - IssueBot gives a priority list for all open issues.
+However, we can just have top 5 priority open issues displayed, by each milestone.
 This will help to unclutter the information on the screen.
-* Similarly we can improve the UseCase3 task.
-Along with workload metric for every user, the bot can also calculate the efficiency of every user using some learning model.
+* Similarly, functionality - for suggestion of assignee to new issue - can be enhanced to compute the efficiency of user based on learning model.
+Computed efficiency along with workload metric for every team memeber will suggest potential assignees effectively.
 It will further assist in the distribution of the issues.

+## Screencast of the project